OmkarPathak/omkarpathak.github.io/projects/Django-To-Do-Web-App/index.md

 keywords: todo app, to do, todo web app, django, django todo web app, omkar pathak, omkar, omkar todo, omkar pathak todo
 ---

-# Garbage Level Monitoring System
+# Django To Do Web App (Taskकर)
 What is the project all about?

-This is a sample project that a novice django developer can use to get started
+- This is a sample project that a novice django developer can use to get started
+- Implemented while teaching django to a friend
+- Very simple that even your granny can use

 ## Working